pwsiegel/pwsiegel.github.io/_posts/ds/2018-05-20-relative-entropy.md

 </div>

 Equivalently, $D(p \| q)$ is the expected value of $\log \frac{dp}{dq}$ viewed as a random variable on $(\Omega, \Sigma, p)$.
+It is not actually necessary that $p$ and $q$ are probability measures; the definition makes sense as long as the hypotheses of the Radon-Nikodym theorem are satisfied, so any pair of $\sigma$-finite measures would do the job.

 The Radon-Nikodym derivative can be a bit intimidating, so let us work out what the relative entropy is in the case where $\Omega$ is finite.
 (The continuous case is not much different.)